Are you prepared for an influx of seasonal vacation requests from your staff? Wondering if you should frontload paid time off (PTO)?

 You may be stuck in a situation where too many employees are requesting the same days off.
 In these circumstances, it’s best to see if the employees can work it out with one another on their own.
 If a solution can’t be reached, then typically, approval will be given on a first-come, first-served basis.
 Again, this is why open dialogue and department calendars are so important.

 Need additional help with your PTO policy or other employee management tasks?
-Click here to learn how Insperity’s team of HR specialists can work with you, step-by-step, to build a stronger and more effective HR strategy.
+Let Insperity’s team of HR specialists help you build a stronger and more effective HR strategy.